Dakaraia6799/01-pry-lab/README.md

 That line will get interpreted at runtime (as your program is executed).
 When the interpreter hits that line, your program will actually *freeze* and your terminal will turn into a REPL that exists right in the middle of your program, wherever you added the `binding.pry` line.

-Let's take a look.
-In this repository, you'll see a file called `pry_is_awesome.rb`.

 ## Instructions Part I

 1. Fork and clone this repository.

-2. Install Pry on your computer by navigating to your home directory (`cd ~` in your terminal) and execute `gem install pry`.
+2. Install Pry by navigating to your home directory (`cd ~/workspace` in your terminal) and execute `gem install pry`.

 3. Head back to the lab and look at the code in `lib/pry_is_awesome.rb`